tytydraco/yessleep/out/Graywater_Part_1.md

 Luke was incredibly predictable.
 He developed patterns, just like the rest of us.
 We could always tell when Luke was about to take a step too far and fall over the edge.
 This time was different, though.
 No warning.
 He was just gone.
 No clothes packed, no note left on our counter telling us how sorry he was for fucking us over again.
 Just a cold, empty space on my couch and a strange letter that came in the mail after the fact.

 I looked over at the clock.
 It blinked 10:00. *We’re coming buddy.* I’d hoped my thoughts would transmit to him.
 I was sending him warm frequencies to let him know he wasn’t alone.
-I’d hoped he could heard me.
+I’d hoped he could feel me too.

 ——